Erling Skakke

-Erling Skakke (1115 – 18 June 1179) was a Norwegian Jarl during the 12th century.
-He was the father of Magnus V, who reigned as King of Norway from 1161 to 1184.
+Erling Ormsson (1115 – 18 June 1179), known as Erling Skakke, was a Norwegian Jarl during the 12th century.
+He was the father of Magnus Erlingsson, who reigned as King of Norway from 1161 to 1184.

 Biography

 Erling Ormsson was born at Etne in the county of Hordaland, Norway.
 He was the son of Kyrpinga Orm Sveinsson.
 He earned his reputation crusading with Rögnvald Kali Kolsson, the Earl of Orkney in the Mediterranean from 1152 to 1155.
 Erling first sailed to the Holy Land, then Constantinople, and lastly visited Rome.
 During a battle with Arab warriors on Sicily a sword-wielding Arab cut Erling in the neck.
 This caused him from then on to tilt his head to one side ("skakke" means slanted).
 He was married to Kristin Sigurdsdatter, the daughter of King Sigurd Jorsalfar.